queicherius/software-defined-infrastructure/mail.md

 ### Installing and testing postfix

-To send email an email server is needed, so we are going to install `postfix` as a first step.
+To send email, an email server is needed, so we are going to install `postfix` as a first step.
 We also add a user that we are going to use for testing email delivery.

 ```bash
 apt-get install postfix
 adduser mailuser # we use "123" as a password here
 ```

-Now that we have a email server, let's check if it is up and running using telnet to connect to it:
+Now that we have an email server, let's check if it is up and running using telnet to connect to it:

 ```bash
 telnet localhost 25